International Latitude Service

 The International Latitude Service was created by the International Geodetic Association in 1899 to study variations in latitude caused by polar motion, precession, or "wobble" of the Earth's axis.

+In 1891, at the meeting of the Permanent Commission of the International Geodetic Association in Florence, Wilhelm Foerster referred to the discovery by Seth Carlo Chandler of the polar motion predicted by Leonhard Euler in 1765 and his impact on the determination latitudes.
+He proposed that the International Geodetic Association implement a systematic study of this important phenomenon.
+In 1895, the creation of the International Latitude Service was decided by the International Geodesic Association.
+Its central office was based in Potsdam and headed by Friedrich Robert Helmert.
+Regular observations began in 1899.
+After 1916, the operations of the International Latitudes Service continued under the aegis of the Reduced Geodetic Association among Neutral States presided by Raoul Gautier director of Geneva Observatory.

 The original International Latitude Observatories were a system of six observatories located near the parallel of 39° 08' north latitude.
 The alignment of all six stations along the parallel helped the observatories to perform uniform data analysis.
 The original six observatories were located in: